 Standard deduction equal to 1/3rd of the pension or Rs.
 15,000 is available as deduction from this income.
-Significantly, pension amount received during the lifetime of employee is taxable as salaries u/s 17(3) and not Income from Other Sources entitled to standard deduction
+Significantly, pension amount received during the lifetime of employee is taxable as salaries u/s 17(3) and not entitled to standard deduction.